 Learning about Salmon

-There are five species of salmon in Washington: Chinook, chum, coho, sockeye, and pink.
-In addition, several sub-species have specific runs and habitat throughout the state.
-This unique and iconic fish used to be plentiful, but over time that has changed.
+These iconic fish used to be plentiful, but over time that has changed.
 As the human population in the state grew so did the need for housing and industry, and unfortunately, destruction of natural salmon habitat followed.
-During the 1990s, all five salmon species were listed under the Endangered Species Act.
+During the 1990s, populations of all these species were listed under the Endangered Species Act.
 This fueled the salmon recovery movement seen today.

 - Habitat (restoration of destroyed habitat)